 Mr. Semper is probably best known for his work as both producer and head writer on Spider-Man: The Animated Series, the hit action-adventure animated series for Fox Television, based upon Marvel’s pre-eminent super-hero character.
 He subsequently received an Emmy nomination for his work at Warner Brothers Television Animation as story-editor for the successful series, Static Shock.

 He has also branched into writing comic books, handling a 19-issue story arc for Cyborg as part of the "Rebirth" of all of the DC Comics super-hero line-up.

 Mr. Semper’s feature film writing credits include the live-action comedy Class Act, released by Warner Brothers.
 Afficionados of Japanese animation director Hayao Miyazaki have appreciated Mr. Semper’s English language scripts for the Disney-released feature films, Laputa: Castle in the Sky and Kiki’s Delivery Service.

-Mr. Semper’s pre-school children’s television show credits include the puppet series Puzzle Place for PBS, for which he was also a co-creator, and the long-running, popular Jay Jay the Jet Plane, currently airing on PBS, for which he served as writer, executive story-editor and producer.
+Mr. Semper’s pre-school children’s television show credits include the puppet series Puzzle Place for PBS, for which he was also a co-creator, and the long-running, popular Jay Jay the Jet Plane on PBS, for which he served as writer, executive story-editor, and producer.
 Several of his stories featuring the Jay Jay characters have been adapted into children's books.